+Rapporteur Summary:

+Rapporteur suggests a similar proposal to proposal 21 on HARQ RTT timer, as opinions here are similar.

+Proposal 29 – [15/21] The value(s) of the SL retransmission timer can be determined by UE or NW implementation.

 2.4.2 SL HARQ RTT and Retransmission Timers for Broadcast

 In RAN2#113[1], no agreements were made for HARQ RTT timer and HARQ retransmission timers for broadcast.
 Depending on company feedback thus far, the need for these timers may not necessarily be dependant on the presence of HARQ feedback, which would make it possible to support these timers also for broadcast.